Sanikasasane/Notification-System/README.md

  10. unzip the main.zip file and navigate in to the Notification-System-main folder using the cd command.
  11. move all the contents from the folder to “/var/www/html/”

-Edit the Inbound Rules
+- Edit the Inbound Rules
-check the status of httpd and then enable & start httpd using the following commands systemctl status httpd systemctl enable httpd systemctl start httpd
+- Check the status of httpd and then enable & start httpd using the following commands systemctl status httpd systemctl enable httpd systemctl start httpd
-Now open the public ipv4 address allocated to the EC2 instance we created in new tab.
+- Now open the public ipv4 address allocated to the EC2 instance we created in new tab.
 We will be able to see the Website.

-We have Successfully Deployed the API Server on AWS Cloud!
+- We have Successfully Deployed the API Server on AWS Cloud!